 The test was great and we got the 3rd prize, worth 20,000€.

-With the help of the prize and our own resources, we continue to give shape to the prototype and to develop the value proposal.
+Thanks to the award and our own resources, we continue giving shape to the prototype and developing the value proposal.

 FIWARE also offered help through different start-up accelerators across Europe.

 We apply several times and finally we get help.

 Thanks to that help we were able to develop a large part of the platform.

 The central system uses FIWARE Orion Context Broker as the central information system on the beacons and the premises or points of interest where they belong.

 At first we used commercial beacons and we used the signal level to estimate the relative distance of the user to the beacon.